MacOS Big Sur: Design

 macOS Big Sur refreshes the design of the user interface, described by Apple as the biggest change since the introduction of Mac OS X. Its changes include translucency in various places, a new abstract wallpaper for the first time and a new color palette.
 All standard apps, as well as the Dock and the Menu Bar, are redesigned and streamlined, and their icons now have square shapes like iOS and iPadOS apps, and are distinctly more round.
 Compared to iOS, Big Sur's icons include more shading and highlights to give a three-dimensional appearance.
 Its aesthetic has been described as "neumorphism", a portmanteau of new and skeuomorphism.
 System sounds are redone as well.

 The new OS also brings further integration with Apple's SF Symbols, enabling easier use by third-party developers as UI elements for their applications through AppKit, SwiftUI, and Catalyst, which makes it possible to unify third-party applications with the existing Apple-made design language.

+The Siri icon in macOS Big Sur was an all-white, outlined version of the Siri waveform/globe, contained within the new standard rounded-rectangle app icon shape.
+This design was part of the broad redesign of app icons in Big Sur to promote visual consistency across the Apple ecosystem.
+In macOS Sequoia, the Siri interface was updated as part of the new Apple Intelligence features.
+The traditional circular "orb" or "globe in a rectangle" look was replaced with a new visual effect: the borders of the screen glow when Siri is active, rather than a distinct icon appearing at the bottom of the screen.